Trysull: Early history

 No archaeological evidence of pre-Saxon permanent occupation has been discovered although remains of Roman origin are found only 3 miles downstrean at Greensforge and Ashwood.

 The feudal estates of Trysull and the nearby village of Seisdon are Anglo-Saxon in origin and lay within the Seisdon Hundred.
 This administrative body met in the open, probably in the fields known as the "Musters".
 The estates were held by the Saxon Turgot immediately prior to the Conquest.
 For much of its history, as today, Trysull and Seisdon jointly formed a parish.

 The earliest recorded evidence for Trysull is an entry in the Domesday Book of 1086.
 A contemporary reworking of the original text records that:

 William holds 2 hides (about 240 acres) in Trysull and Baldwin holds it from him.
 Tirgot held it, with full jurisdiction, he was a freeman.
 Land for 3 ploughs.
 In the estate 2 ploughs, 5 slaves, 4 villagers and 1 small holder with 2 ploughs.
 A mill valued at 4 shillings and 4 acres of meadow.
 The value was and is now 30 shillings.

 Following the Norman Conquest the two estates were held "in captive" by William Fitz Ansculf and subsequently tenanted by local families.
 Sub-tenants were at first styled Frankley or Bradley, and later Tressell, from the name of the village.
 A fair and a market were granted by Henry III in 1251 to Thomas de Tressell.
 By 1396 the manor had passed to the Lowes, lords of Whittington (Worcestershire).
 By 1557 it had passed to Thomas Grey of Enville, who bought the neighbouring village of Seisdon in that year.
 The estate was bought by Sir Hugh Wrottesley in 1633, the ownership passed slowly into other hands, the last portion being sold in 1929.

 Various mediaeval routes can still be seen in the village.
 Both the track, Church Lane, from Trysull to Seisdon, and the green lane track, which backs on to various properties in the village centre, have evidence of long term use.
 Others, like Trysull Holloway, have been built over and are in modern-day use, but both their curving routes and some historic (possibly mediaeval) stone walling systems indicate ancient origins.
 The indirect routes taken suggest the need to bypass long-demolished mediaeval buildings no longer visible above ground.

-The open field system of farming ended in Trysull by mid-17th century following private enclosure acts and the exchange of common pasture with the Vicar of Wombourne in lieu of hay tithe.
+The open field system of farming ended in Trysull by mid-17th century following the Trysull and Seisdon Inclosure Act 1773 (13 Geo.
+3. c.
+103 Pr.) and the exchange of common pasture with the Vicar of Wombourne in lieu of hay tithe.